 $ docker run --name my-custom-nginx-container -v /host/path/nginx.conf:/etc/nginx/nginx.conf:ro -d nginx

-If you wish to adapt the default configuration, use something like the following to copy it from a running Nginx container:
+If you wish to adapt the default configuration, use something like the following to copy it from a running nginx container:

 $ docker run --name tmp-nginx-container -d nginx $ docker cp tmp-nginx-container:/etc/nginx/nginx.conf /host/path/nginx.conf $ docker rm -f tmp-nginx-container

-As above, this can also be accomplished more cleanly using a simple
+This can also be accomplished more cleanly using a simple